 People with learning disabilities are increasingly living more independent lives in their local communities, often with the support of Hft.
-However, for some people, residential care remains the best option.
+However, for some people, residential care might be an appropriate alternative.
 We support people with a range of needs and disabilities to ensure that wherever they live, they can live the best life possible.

-We provide a number of residential care homes, which are adapted to meet the requirements of the people supported there.
-Where appropriate, we provide specialist equipment to meet people’s specific needs.
+We provide a number of residential care homes, which are adapted to meet the requirements of the people supported there, and provide specialist equipment to meet people’s specific needs.
 Many of the people in our homes also use personalised technology to help them live their lives as independently as possible.

 We work in partnership with family members, carers, health professionals and of course the individuals receiving support to develop person-centred packages that are tailored to individual needs.